Lancers-itoh/stancoding/sample.md

 #### Model that have below properties is called normal poisson regression model
  1. Multipe explanatory variables can be used to linear predictor with regardless of categorical or qualitative data
  2. Log function is link function
- 3. Poissom distribution is used as possibility distribution
+ 3. Poisson distribution is used as possibility distribution

 ---
 #### Logistic regression model